COPD: Emotional Management

-Treatment can include medication and psychotherapy either individual or family or both.
+Treatment can include medication, individual psychotherapy, or family therapy.
 Individual psychotherapy can provide support and encouragement as well as teach you how to set new goals and develop new coping strategies.
 Family therapy can provide education to family members about the illness and help the family to adjust well.
 Usually a combination of treatments is most effective.

 Signs of Too Much Worry

 Below is a list of some of the ways that "too much worrying" can show up.
-If you are experiencing any of these symptoms or the following feelings, talk to someone on your treatment team and you'll get help:
+If you are experiencing any of these symptoms or feelings, talk to someone on your treatment team:

 I have trouble getting to sleep because I'm worrying.

 I can be sitting quietly and suddenly become short of breath.

 I almost always have a nagging worry about when I'm going to have an episode of difficult breathing.